SyncfusionExamples/How-to-change-the-orientation-rotating-in-WPF-SfDataGrid/README.md

  </Style>
  ```

-When rotating SfDataGrid panel into 270 degree, vertical Scrollbar is rotated to horizontal (is displayed at the top) and the horizontal Scrollbar is moved as vertical (is displayed at the right side).
+When rotating DataGrid panel into 270 degree, vertical Scrollbar is rotated to horizontal (is displayed at the top) and the horizontal Scrollbar is moved as vertical (is displayed at the right side).
 Now you can change the Scrollbar displayed at the top to bottom by customizing the **ScrollViewer** Style (**ScrollViewerControlTemplate**).
 Refer the following code example.

  ```xml
 <ControlTemplate x:Key="ScrollViewerControlTemplate" TargetType="{x:Type ScrollViewer}">